QuantEcon/lecture-source-jl/rst_files/arellano.rst

 After that we'll perform some additional simulations

-The majority of the code below was written by `Chase Coleman <https://github.com/cc7768>`_

 It uses a slightly modified version of the algorithm recommended by Arellano

 * The appendix to :cite:`arellano2008default` recommends